Julia Trotzki

 Here’s how:

-3️⃣ Let it dry briefly – done!
+3️⃣ Let it dry for a moment – done!

 ➡ Tip:

-Lime juice gives a classic look.
+Lime juice provides a classic look.

 5. The right serving technique – No chaos when pouring